anca001/taxservice/README.md

 You can also run this in Docker should you wish to, this will require Docker to be installed:
 `docker compose up` in the root directory
+**Note**: When running with Docker, the service port 8080 is mapped to port 8090 on your local machine.
+You can access the service at http://localhost:8090

 # Implementation structure